netosouza22/FoodApp/README.md

 ## Viewing the champ details
 ![My image](https://github.com/netosouza22/LOL-app/blob/master/src/assets/champ_pp.png)

-In this project was used ReactJS and Material Ui, you can see all League of Legends's Champions and you can find him using the TextField in the top of page
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).